green-fox-academy/bp-summer-camp-2018/saving-and-loading-data.md

 - Wait a little while Google creates the storage for you, then continue

 ### Configuring your app and Firebase
-In order to use Firebase in the blog, we'll need some identification, to proove we're the ones who created this project, hence we're able to store data here.
+In order to use Firebase in the blog, we'll need some identification, to prove we're the ones who created this project, hence we're able to store data here.
 Also we need to set up the storage, because Firebase can be used for many more.
 For now this is going to be the only feature we'll use.
 - On the dashboard click on the Add to web project button to get the needed code for authentication
 ![Add to web project](assets/fb-add-to-web.png)
 - Copy the snippet that looks similar to this: